PaddlePaddle/PaddleDetection/docs/tutorials/GradCAM_en.md

 # Object detection grad_cam heatmap

 ## 1.Introduction
-Calculate the cam (class activation map) of the object predict bbox based on the backbone/roi feature map
+Calculate the cam (class activation map) of the object predict bbox based on the backbone/roi feature map, currently supports networks based on FasterRCNN/MaskRCNN series, PPYOLOE series and BlazeFace, SSD, Retinanet.

 ## 2.Usage
 * Taking PP-YOLOE as an example, after preparing the data, specify the network configuration file, model weight address, image path and output folder path, and then use the script to call tools/cam_ppdet.py to calculate the grad_cam heat map of the prediction box.
 Below is an example run script.